silviamaggi/smd-com/_posts/2023-07-13-my-temporary-disability.md

 ## Rest, finally

 During the sixth week, I was finally able to take a holiday and rest properly.
 All I did was reading on my Kobo, and texting a few friends.
-I wish I did it sooner: it’s exctactly what the doctor prescribed, with good reason.
+I wish I did it sooner: it’s exactly what the doctor prescribed, with good reason.

 ## Further reads